salesforcecli/plugin-data/messages/data.update.bulk.md

 # flags.column-delimiter.summary

-Column delimiter used in CSV file.
+Column delimiter used in the CSV file.
 Default is COMMA.